jump-dev/JuMP.jl/doc/quickstart.rst

 -----------------

 This quick start guide will introduce the main concepts of JuMP.
-If you are familiar with another modelling language embedded in a high-level language such as PuLP (Python) or a solver-specific interface you will find most of this familiar, with the exception of *macros*.
+If you are familiar with another modeling language embedded in a high-level language such as PuLP (Python) or a solver-specific interface you will find most of this familiar, with the exception of *macros*.
 A deep understanding of macros is not essential, but if you would like to know more please see